Wondering when you can have sex after giving birth? Or will postpartum sex hurt?

 You Should Wait A Minimum of 4 Weeks (But 6 Is Best!)

-You will need to wait longer if you had an episiotomy or a perineal tear, and returning to sex too soon increases your risk of complications such as a uterine infection or postpartum hemorrhaging.
+You will need to wait longer if you had an episiotomy or a perineal tear during childbirth.
+Returning to sex too soon increases your risk of complications such as a uterine infection or postpartum hemorrhaging.

 I strongly recommend waiting six weeks before you have sex again to minimize the risk of pain and infection.
 Your doctor should also evaluate you and give you the green light on sex postpartum.